U.S. Bank Investments Review for 2023

 Is U.S. Bank Brokerage Safe?

-U.S. Bancorp Investments is registered with FINRA and the SEC as both a broker-dealer (for its brokerage accounts) and an investment advisor (for its managed accounts).
-Its FINRA ID # is 17868, and its SEC ID # is 801-68122.
+U.S. Bancorp Investments is registered with FINRA and the SEC both as a broker-dealer (handling its brokerage accounts) and as an investment advisor (managing its advisory accounts).
+Its FINRA ID is 17868, and its SEC ID is 801-68122.

-The company has been registered since 1986.
-It has 25 disclosures on its FINRA profile, which is a small number for 37 years of business.
-It is registered in all 50 states plus the District of Columbia and Puerto Rico.
+The company has been registered since 1986, with 25 disclosures on its FINRA profile—small for a 37-year span.
+It is licensed in all 50 states plus Washington, D.C. and Puerto Rico.

-On top of the securities watchdogs, U.S. Bancorp Investments is also a member of SIPC, which provides insurance on both self-directed and investment-advisory accounts up to program limits.
+Besides regulatory coverage, U.S. Bancorp Investments is a member of SIPC.
+SIPC provides insurance up to plan limits on both self-directed and managed accounts.

 U.S. Bancorp Automated Investor